Bachelor of Science in Nursing (BSCN)

 Placements in a variety of healthcare settings

-Throughout the program, you will have a rotation of clinical placements in hospitals, long-term care facilities, and community agencies.
-You must be prepared to cover any costs incurred with clinical placements in-town and out-of-town.
+Throughout the program, you will have clinical placement experiences in the hospital setting, the long-term care setting, and the community setting.
+Costs incurred with clinical placements in-town and out-of-town are the responsibility of the student.
 Agency placements may occur on all shifts, especially during preceptorship rotations in semesters 7 and 8.

 4D Learning Opportunities